redhat-cip/software-factory/docs/upgrade.rst

 platform by allowing you to deploy such a platform within a couple of minutes but an important point is how I maintain this platform up to date ?

-- Lastest version of Software Factory workflow.
+- Latest version of Software Factory workflow.
 - Most recent stable version of components like (Jenkins, Gerrit, JJB, Redmine, ...).
-- Most recent base OS packages (librairies, kernel, ...).
+- Most recent base OS packages (libraries, kernel, ...).

 Software Factory being image-based, each new releases provides a new set of image to be used either for new deployment, or to upgrade an existing one.